steinitzu/jotbox/docs/docs/index.md

 # Jotbox

-`Jotbox` is a library for generating and verifying JWTs in python providing a simple, safe and common interface for working with purely stateless JWTs or revokable tokens stored in a central whitelist.
+`Jotbox` is a library for generating and verifying JWTs in python

+It provides a common interface for working with purely stateless JWTs or revokable tokens stored in a central whitelist.

 ## Features